scriptotek/library-sql/_episodes/01-introduction.md

 ~~~
 {: .sql}

-To import the contents of  `articles-csv.tsv` into the table `articles`., type these two commands, pressing the enter key for each one:
+To import the contents of  `articles-csv.tsv` into the table `articles`, type these two commands, pressing the enter key for each one:
 ~~~
 .separator \t
 .import sources/articles-csv.tsv articles